embandera/Behind-Bars/README.md

 - Time Series Analysis with Plotly
 - Tableau dashboard
 - Twilio Chatbot that users may text to find out more information about the Behind Bars Data Projects
-- Using Tesseracts for OCR on legal documents
+- Using Tesseract for OCR on legal documents